-Risk-free interest rate

-Annualized volatility 69.04%

-Expended dividend yield 0%
+Risk-free interest rate 1.76% Annualized volatility 69.04% Expended dividend yield 0%

 Expected option life 1 year

 Share price \$1.30

 Exercise price \$1.08

 Expected forfeiture rate Nil

-Volatility calculated base d on the volatility of comparative companie s.

 3. The pre-Transaction Doré warrant holders were issued replacement warrants of the Resulting Issuer on the same consolidation basis as the common shares and under the same terms of the original grant.
 The pre-Transaction Doré warrants, totaling 300,000 immediately prior to the Transaction, were subject to adjustment based on Doré Exchange Ratio, amounting to a total of 27,778 Resulting Issuer warrants.